 What Does the Bee Balm Flower Symbolize?

-Because of its many uses as a medicinal plant, bee balm most commonly symbolizes good health along with protection from evil and illness.
+Because of its many medicinal uses, bee balm most commonly symbolizes good health and protection from evil and illness.
 It also represents fertility – often seen as a hallmark of good health – and can promote restful sleep.

 Bee balm symbolizes good fortune in another way, too – it can be used to represent wealth and money.
 Its various colors take on different meanings, too, but more often than not the plant has positive connotations and represents good health, protection from illness, and prosperity.